Martin322s/Martin322s/README.md

 # 💫 About Me:
-🚀 Passionate about building clean, user-friendly web applications.<br>
+💼 Frontend Developer at Groupama Insurance, building reliable and intuitive web interfaces used in real business environments.<br>
-🎯 Focused on front-end development with React, TypeScript, and modern UI libraries, while actively expanding into back-end and DevOps practices.<br>
+🚀 Passionate about creating clean, scalable, and user-focused solutions with React, TypeScript, and modern front-end technologies.<br>
-📚 Currently learning full-stack development and cloud technologies (Node.js, Express, Docker, Kubernetes, AWS).<br>
+🌐 Expanding my expertise into full-stack development and cloud engineering — exploring Node.js, Express, Docker, Kubernetes, and AWS.<br>
-🤝 Open to collaborate on real-world projects, where I can contribute, learn from experienced developers, and grow together.<br>
+🤝 Open to collaborating on meaningful projects and contributing to teams where quality, learning, and long-term growth matter.<br>
-💡 I love solving problems, writing maintainable code, and continuously improving my skills.<br>
+📚 Strong believer in writing maintainable code, clean architecture, and continuous improvement through practice and curiosity.<br>
-✨ Fun fact: *"Code Zen"* — that peaceful moment when everything finally compiles and works just as expected.
+✨ Fun fact: *That legendary moment when the feature works exactly as expected — pure developer enlightenment.*

 # 🌟 Featured Projects